A Meta Logarithmic-Sobolev Inequality for Phase-Covariant Gaussian Channels: Abstract

 \section{Abstract}

 We introduce a meta logarithmic-Sobolev (log-Sobolev) inequality for the Lindbladian of all single-mode phase-covariant Gaussian channels of bosonic quantum systems, and prove that this inequality is saturated by thermal states.
 We show that our inequality provides a general framework to derive information theoretic results regarding phase-covariant Gaussian channels.
 Specifically, by using the optimality of thermal states, we explicitly compute the optimal constant $\alpha_p$, for $1\leq p\leq 2$, of the $p$-log-Sobolev inequality associated to the quantum Ornstein-Uhlenbeck semigroup.
-These constants were previously known for $p=1$ only.
+Prior to our work, the optimal constant was only determined for $p=1$.
 Our meta log-Sobolev inequality also enables us to provide an alternative proof for the constrained minimum output entropy conjecture in the single-mode case.
 Specifically, we show that for any single-mode phase-covariant Gaussian channel $\Phi$, the minimum of the von Neumann entropy $S\big(\Phi(\rho)\big)$ over all single-mode states $\rho$ with a given lower bound on $S(\rho)$, is achieved at a thermal state.